 Daniel H. Brean

 Daniel H. Brean joined The University of Akron School of Law in 2016.
 Professor Brean researches and writes in the field of intellectual property law, primarily patent law.
 His published works have addressed issues concerning patent infringement remedies, disruptive technologies, and industrial design.
-Professor Brean currently teaches the Patent Law & Policy, Patent Office Litigation, International Intellectual Property Law, and Intellectual Property Licensing courses.
+Professor Brean currently teaches the Property, Patent Law & Policy, Patent Office Litigation, International Intellectual Property Law, and Intellectual Property Licensing courses.

 Prior to joining Akron Law, Professor Brean was a shareholder at The Webb Law Firm in Pittsburgh, PA, where his practice focused on patent litigation in district courts and the U.S. Court of Appeals for the Federal Circuit.
 Professor Brean has regularly appeared and argued cases before the Federal Circuit, and he remains Of Counsel to The Webb Law Firm to continue advising and assisting in patent appeals.
 Professor Brean is also a former law clerk to the Honorable Jimmie V. Reyna of the Federal Circuit.
 From 2014-2016, Professor Brean served as an adjunct professor at the University of Pittsburgh School of Law, teaching the Patent Law and Advanced Topics in Patent Law courses.